 Sustainability and Gruen Eco Design

 We at Gruen Eco Design are passionate about sustainable design and committed to finding the best solutions for our clients and the environment.
 We believe sustainable design can and must be affordable and as a matter of course should be integrated naturally throughout the whole design process, rather than designing something and trying to make it sustainable later.
-My name is Simone Schenkel and I’m a designer and sustainability consultant at Gruen Eco Design.
+My name is Simone Schenkel and I’m the certified passive house designer at Gruen Eco Design.
 Thanks to my architectural studies in Germany, an essential part of my education was based on sustainability as well as passive house design.
 Due to its strict regulations and building requirements, Germany was able to achieve its Kyoto targets three years early and is currently the “world’s leader in climate protection”.
-I trust that, as Australians we will adopt stricter requirements, as we all play our part in saving energy and protecting our environment.
-In the meantime I see it as my mission to talk about sustainability and how to save energy passively as well as actively.
+I trust that as Australians we will adopt stricter requirements, as we all play our part in saving energy and protecting our environment.
+In the meantime, I see it as my mission to talk about sustainability and how to save energy passively as well as actively.

 The basics of sustainable design

-Passive Solar Design aims to maintain interior thermal comfort and to reduce the need of mechanical heating or cooling by allowing the structure of the home itself to collect, store and redistribute heat.
+Passive Solar Design aims to maintain interior thermal comfort and to reduce the need for mechanical heating or cooling by allowing the structure of the home itself to collect, store and redistribute heat.

 It’s important to note that all sites are different and that there will never be a final or the best design solution.
 However, there are common features and approaches that need to be applied to every job and it doesn’t matter if you build a townhouse in Melbourne or an apartment block in Alaska.
 Things like: